KartoffelChipss/LifeStealZ/README.md

 # Allows players to withdraw a heart, even if they only have one left
 allowDyingFromWithdraw: true
+# If a player should also heal the appropriate amount of hearts, when using a heart item
+healOnHeartUse: false
 # If the totem effect should be played, when you use a heart
 playTotemEffect: false
 # The time you have to wait, before you can use another heart in Milliseconds